nodetec/relayrunner/docs/relay/nostr-rs-relay/service.md

 ## Create User

-Create a new user called `nostr` to run the relay service.
-Creating a new user is a good practice to isolate the service from the rest of the system.
+Create a new user called `nostr` to run the relay service:

 ```bash
 sudo adduser --disabled-login nostr
 ```

+Creating a new user is a good practice to isolate the service from the rest of the system.

 ## Change ownership for data directory

+Change ownership of the relay data directory:

 ```bash
 chown -R nostr:nostr /var/lib/nostr-rs-relay